Keyed Car and Vandalism Prevention Tips

 Hide Your Stuff

-Don't leave anything of value in plain sight to anyone looking into your car.
-Don’t leave anything on the seats, even if they’re under a blanket.
-Lock your valuables in your trunk or glove compartment, or hide them under a seat.
+Make your car less attractive to thieves and vandals.
+Don't leave anything of value in plain sight or on the seats, even if they’re tucked under a concealing jacket or blanket.
+Lock your valuables in the trunk or glove compartment or hide them under a seat.

-Install An Immobilizer
+Install an Immobilizer